MatchaOnMuffins/femtoGPT/README.md

 ## Quick start

+To see femtoGPT from the prime number above

 ```bash
 python verify_prime.py
 ```

-To quickly run the model from the prime number
+To quickly run the model in the prime number

 ```bash
 python3 -c "$(python3 verify_prime.py)"